Peer effect analysis with latent processes

 Individual adoption is modeled with the following continuous-time stochastic process: \begin{definition}[Stochastic process] Let $T_i^1$ be a set of random variables over $\mathds{R}^+$.
-When a first individual, say $k$, opts in (\textit{i.e.,} $k = \arg \min_i (T_i^1)$), she withdraws and the remaining random variables are updated to $T_i^{2}$, whose distribution may depend on the time elapsed and the event that $k$ opted in.
+When a first individual, say $j$, opts in (\textit{i.e.,} $j = \arg \min_i (T_i^1)$), she withdraws and the remaining random variables are updated to $T_i^{2}$, whose distribution may depend on the time elapsed and the event that $j$ opted in.
 The process then goes on with the updated distributions, and so on.
 The time to adoption is therefore $T_i = \sum_{k=1} T_i^k$, where the sum ranges from $1$ to the round where $i$ comes first.
 The outcomes are observed at time $S$: $y_i = \mathds{1}_{T_i \leq S}$. \end{definition}

 The process decomposes the arrival time $T_i$ of each individual $i$ into a collection $T_i^* = (T_i^1, \ldots, T_i^n)$ of \textit{latent partial times}.
 This process is quite general in terms of the dynamics it allows.
-It basically only assumes the arrow of time, ruling out feedback from the future: the information set corresponds to the filtration $\mathcal{F}$ generated by the outcomes.
+It basically only assumes the arrow of time, ruling out feedback from the future.

 Peer effects occur when the updated distributions do not coincide with the previous distribution.
 Latent partial times thus incorporate distributional changes due to peer effects, but are usually correlated because characteristics influence both the choice of peers and the distribution of times, inducing, \textit{e.g.}, homophily bias \citep{shalizi2011homophily}.
 Controlling for these characteristics can restore independence: